|

 The Day Our Child Ran Away

 She was seven when she wrote that note.
-I found it in the living room several hours after it had been written.
-As a mom, I don’t meander around the house to see if any of my kids have left a note about running away.
+I found it in the living room several hours after she penned it and left it for me to find.
+As a mom, I don’t meander around the house to see if any of my kids left a note about running away.
 For several hours, the note was left unattended.
 When I happened to find it, I thought I ought to go see where she was.

 There was another reason I went to find her.
 She’d left home a few years before of her own free will because she didn’t want to follow our rules.